Environmental Studies Faculty

 I have been active in the Agriculture, Food, and Human Values Society, an international and interdisciplinary association of scholars and practitioners.
 I served as the President of AFHVS (2010-2011) and co-led the annual meeting in Missoula in 2011.

-I currently serve on the Board of Directors of the Montana Conservation Voters Education Fund, and the Missoula Chapter of MCV.
+I currently serve on the Board of the Missoula Chapter of Montana Conservation Voters.
 I also serve on the Missoula City-County Consolidated Planning Board (appointed by Mayor Engen, January 2016).
-I am also a member of the UM Sustainable Campus Committee (2016-2018).

 Learn more about some of my service and involvement in the community through these links: